Eclipse-Laboratories-Inc/execution/README.md

   c.
 Configure plugin settings

-    The plugin configure file is `solana-accountsdb-plugin-postgres/scripts/geyser.json`, we need change some settings in it:
+    &emsp;The plugin configure file is `solana-accountsdb-plugin-postgres/scripts/geyser.json`, we need change some settings in it:

     ```json
     {